AMA Releases Statement on San Diego Supercross - Racer X Online

 AMA Releases Statement on San Diego Supercross

-The American Motorcyclist Association has released a brief statement on the track conditions at the San Diego Supercross--which has drawn the ire of riders who have reported burns they suspect came from a drying agent inside the muddy dirt, which riders suggest is lime.
+The American Motorcyclist Association has released a brief statement on the track conditions at the San Diego Supercross—which has drawn the ire of riders who have reported burns they suspect came from a drying agent inside the muddy dirt, which riders suggest is lime.
 Riders have reported skin problems, and motorcycles took a beating.
 You can read about it from yesterday's news post.

 Here is the AMA's press release: